HMO Additional Licensing Scheme

 The Controlling the Concentration of Houses in Multiple Occupation Draft 'Supplementary Planning Document' (SPD) provides guidance on how planning applications for this type of development will be determined.
-The SPD is a 'material consideration' when determining HMO planning applications - further Information can be found in our frequently asked questions.
+The Supplementary Planning Document (SPD) is a 'material consideration' when determining HMO planning applications - download our frequently asked questions for further information.

-Background to HMO Supplementary Planning Document (SPD)
+Background to HMO Supplementary Planning Document

 HMOs represent a significant and growing proportion of the mix of housing in York.
-They make an important contribution to York’s housing offer, providing flexible and affordable accommodation for students and young professionals, alongside low-income households who may be economically inactive or working in low paid jobs.
+They make an important contribution to York’s housing offer, providing flexible and affordable accommodation for students and young professionals, alongside low-income households who may be economically inactive or working in low-paid jobs.

-Get details of our pre-application advice service which provides answers to common building and development enquiries, and guidance on fees.
+Refer to our pre-application advice service which provides answers to common building and development enquiries, and guidance on fees.